wpilibsuite/allwpilib/README-CMAKE.md

   * This option will build C++ unit tests.
 These can be run via `make test`.
 * `WITH_CSCORE` (ON Default)
   * This option will cause cscore to be built.
 Turning this off will implicitly disable cameraserver, the hal and wpilib as well, irrespective of their specific options.
 If this is off, the OpenCV build requirement is removed.
+* `WITH_WPIMATH` (ON Default)
+  * This option will build the wpimath library.
+This option must be on to build wpilib.
 * `WITH_WPILIB` (ON Default)
-  * This option will build the hal, wpilibc/j, and wpimath during the build.
+  * This option will build the hal and wpilibc/j during the build.
 The HAL is the simulator hal, unless the external hal options are used.
 The cmake build has no capability to build for the RoboRIO.
 * `WITH_SIMULATION_MODULES` (ON Default)
   * This option will build simulation modules, including wpigui and the HALSim plugins.
 * `WITH_EXTERNAL_HAL` (OFF Default)